jeppeml/power-price-monitor/README.md

 This is my first time in years programming in c++, so be very careful about blindly copying my code.
 Especially in terms of good practices and security, I still have a lot to learn.

-This version does not yet use HTTPS for the Hue, ~~only for the call to the price portal (API)~~ I also had to remove it for the price portal as the certificate changed. **Signify** (Former: Philips lighting) strongly recommends HTTPS.
+This version does not yet use HTTPS for the Hue, ~~only for the call to the price portal (API)~~ I also had to remove it for the price portal as the certificate changed, and as I don't control the API, I don't want the hassle og changing the certficate every time. **Signify** (Former: Philips lighting) strongly recommends HTTPS.
 You can see the excellent documentation here: https://developers.meethue.com/develop/application-design-guidance/using-https/

 It does require a login, but you can register for free and it is worth it.
 The documentation is very to the point and easy to follow with great examples.